dev-cafe/cmake-cookbook/Chapter07/recipe-01/README.md

-# Probing an external library
+# Using the superbuild pattern